jrdeslippe/perfportsite/docs/perfport/measurements/index.md

 In addition, for applications with non-stream like memory access patterns, lower memory-ceilings may be computed.
 Many codes use strided or indirect-addressed
 (scatter/gather) patterns where memory latency may be limiting resource.
 In such cases, it is possible to quickly craft a few line benchmark to compute the relevant ceiling.
-We should some example ceiling parametersfor different access patterns determined empirically in the following tables:
+We should some example ceiling parameters for different access patterns determined empirically in the following tables:

 For polynomial access pattern: x[i] = (x[i]+c0):